Riselya/Meerkat-microbiome-climate-change/README.md

 # Meerkat-microbiome-climate-change

-Data, code and Rmarkdown report for "Climate change drives loss of bacterial gut mutualists at the expense of host survival in wild meerkats"
+Data, code and Rmarkdown report for "Climate change drives loss of bacterial gut mutualists at the expense of host survival in wild meerkats", published in Global Change Biology.

 **DATA**